 Matty’s Place, a program at Family & Children’s Center in Winona, MN, is a safe place for children to come and receive a structured interview about possible abuse.
 The well-trained and experienced staff members of our child advocacy center make children feel comfortable, while reducing the effects of trauma and stress during the investigative phase.

-Our mission is to serve children who are reported victims of maltreatment.
+Our mission is to serve children who are reported victims of harm.
 As part of a regional, multidisciplinary collaborative team that investigates these reports, Matty’s Place strives to preserve the dignity and spirit of the child by assisting, supporting and educating families and the community around us.

 Whom we serve

 Child victims of abuse, adults with disabilities and non-offending caregivers